Terminology (Glossary)

 Ownership Attribution

-Firefly tracks who made a change to an asset, linking events to IAM users, roles, or service accounts based on cloud logs (AWS CloudTrail, Azure Activity Logs, GCP Audit Logs).
+Firefly tracks who made a change to an asset through multiple sources: cloud logs (AWS CloudTrail, Azure Activity Logs, GCP Audit Logs) for IAM users, roles, or service accounts; and Git blame information for changes made through IaC.

 IaC (Infrastructure-as-Code)